MichaelCade/90DaysOfDevOps/Days/day16.md

 ![](Images/Day16_Linux13.png)

-- `/lib` - We mentioned that `/bin` is where our binaries and executables live, `/lib` is where you will find the shared libaries for those.
+- `/lib` - We mentioned that `/bin` is where our binaries and executables live, `/lib` is where you will find the shared libraries for those.

 ![](Images/Day16_Linux14.png)